 Dr. Thompson retired from the US Naval Reserve in 2008, following 21 years of service.
 Approximately half of his military career was spent outside of medicine in the U.S. Army Reserve and Army National Guard as first a medic and then an infantry officer.
 In 2005, he was recalled to active duty in support of Operation Enduring Freedom, where he served at Naval Hospital Camp Lejeune providing care to combat-wounded Marines who were deployed from Camp Lejeune.

 In 2008, he and his family relocated to High Point, NC where he practiced hand and orthopedic surgery for another 6 years before joining Guilford Orthopaedic and Sports Medicine Center in 2013.

-Dr. Thompson and his wife Jennifer have four daughters and one son who range in age from 15 to 2.
-Their oldest daughter is attending High Point Christian Academy, and the others are being home-schooled.
+Dr. Thompson and his wife Jennifer have four daughters and one son who range in age from 22-9.
+Their children have both been home-schooled and attended The Covenant School.

 Hand and Microsurgery – Duke University